ILA Konodai

 Education Outline and Program Highlights

-Students at the College take a mix of required courses and electives.
+Students at the Konodai Campus take a mix of required courses and electives.
 These include the basic courses in Humanities, Social Sciences and Natural Sciences which students need in order to become full-fledged members of the international healthcare community.
 In these courses, students learn about the ethical standards of the healthcare profession, develop their understanding of societal and natural issues, discover how to motivate themselves in research and problem solving, and improve their ability to communicate with others.

 Humanities and Social Sciences